Scalar Curvature Splittings I: Minimal Factors

-\textbf{Remark} \, The present paper, together with \cite{L4}, extends our earlier (unpublished) lecture notes \cite{L6} to improve its accessibility and to broaden the range of applications.\\ The presentation is rigorously based on the (published) papers \cite{L1} - \cite{L3}.
-They cover the asymptotic geometry and analysis near singularities we need to derive our results.
-In \cite{L5} we survey the logic of the approach and the vital r\^{o}le of hyperbolic geometry in the higher dimensional theory.
+\begin{remark} The present paper, together with its second part \cite{L5}, extend our earlier (unpublished) lecture notes \cite{L6} to improve their accessibility and to broaden the range of applications.
+In \cite{L4} we survey the approach and the vital r\^{o}le of hyperbolic geometry. \end{remark}